A milder side of Donald Trump

 , with a resume marked by anti-Semitism and more, as chief strategist does NOT display a milder side.

-Republicans touting Trump's pick of Reince Preibus as chief of staff (GOP state chair Doyle Webb
+Republicans touting Trump's pick of Reince Priebus as chief of staff (GOP state chair Doyle Webb

 and Attorney General Leslie Rutledge